Cloaking affiliate links in my opinion is often necessary for a number of reasons:

 The above URL cloaking tools are the ones I have used quite successfully.
 Being able to shorten your URLs, and hide them has many benefits as I said before, the first for the viewer and the second for programs which prohibit the use of actual affiliate links.

 If you can cloak them using the above methods, you may be able to bypass certain places which do not allow them because they will not like affiliate URLs.
+If you would like to see an example, you can read this review I set up and see all the affiliate links I place there.
+You will see that they’re all cloaked.

 Again, being able to hide your URLs is not the most important thing, it’s where and how you place them which will ultimately impact how many clicks they get and subsequently how many sales come about from doing this.
 Please check out the tutorial I included above about where to place them.